MeganBeckett/capetown_clinic_access/README.md

 Analyses like this can not only help to investigate the current situation but also help with future city planning, for example finding the optimal location for a new clinic based on areas that do not have good accessibility at the moment.

+## Recording available from afrimapr

+I presented this analysis with an explanation and demo of the code at the July 2021 [afrimapr](https://afrimapr.github.io/afrimapr.website/) community meetup.
+A recording of the tutorial is available [here](https://www.youtube.com/watch?v=f_UoPrsmSQg) on Youtube.
+We only realised and started the recording a little way in, hence the abrupt start!

 ## OSRM setup and processing

 You can install OSRM on a Linux environment, as outlined [here](https://datawookie.dev/blog/2017/09/building-a-local-osrm-instance/), or use the Docker image, as shown here and described in more detail [here](https://github.com/Project-OSRM/osrm-backend#using-docker).